notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - A good fear-of-Trump & Co caution from [[Arendt76originsTotalitariansim|Arendt76: The origins of totalitarianism]]

 > the most characteristic aspect of totalitarian terror, that it is let loose when all organized opposition has died down and the totalitarian ruler knows that he no longer need to be afraid.
+# Breaking the Republican Fever
+Will the Rs ever pay attention to evidence?
+- Apparently at least a few Rs can: [[Prokop25trumpEconWorstPoll|Prokop25: Trump is torching his greatest political asset]]
+- [ ] add my cult deprogramming perplexity stuff here
+- or were the R's right? [[Ludwig25votersCorrectEcon|Ludwig25: Voters Were Right About the Economy.
+The Data Was Wrong.]]
+- But Biden had [[Boak23presToutsBidenomics|paradoxically terrible]] total-nation econ ratings, so Ds deluded too?
 # Predictive Models and Analysis Techniques

 - market sentiment indexes predicted by economic variables (Weber24implicitCoordInflateShock).
 Could be *voter* sentiment predicted by other variables